juvenile justice act

 2. Improve Rehabilitation and Social Integration:

-The JJA, 2015 emphasizes care and protection, but also accountability, especially for older juveniles who commit serious crimes.
+The JJA, 2015 emphasizes care, protection, and accountability, especially for older juveniles who commit serious crimes.
 Juvenile Justice Act Section 15 penalizes offenders.

-• Allows 16–18-year-olds to be tried as adults for serious crimes.
-It is not a coincidence.
+• It allows 16–18-year-olds to be tried as adults for serious crimes.
+This is not a coincidence.
 The Juvenile Justice Board considers the crime, the accused’s mental and physical abilities, and outcomes.

 • Under the Act, older minors can be tried as adults but not executed or imprisoned without parole.